volga-project/volga/README.md

 Kappa architecture - no Flink or Spark
 - Built on top of **[Ray](https://github.com/ray-project/ray)** - Easily integrates with Ray ecosystem (cluster/job/cloud management, model training/serving, zero-copy data transfers, etc.) as well as your custom ML infrastructure
-- Kubernetes ready, no vendor-lock - use **[KubeRay](https://github.com/ray-project/kuberay)** to run multitenant scalable jobs or create your own deployment/scheduling logic in pure Python
+- Kubernetes ready, no vendor lock-in - use **[KubeRay](https://github.com/ray-project/kuberay)** to run multitenant scalable jobs or create your own deployment/scheduling logic in pure Python
 - Pure Python, no heavy JVM setups - minimal setup and maintenance efforts in production
 - Standalone - launch on your laptop or a cluster with no heavy-weight external dependencies
 - Cold + Hot storage model allows for customizable offline storage and caches, fast real-time feature queries